 As noted above, the approach to determining rates can differ across markets.
 In the UK, regulators use performance-based ratemaking to determine customer charges.
 While similar to cost-of-service ratemaking in some ways, performance-based ratemaking provides the utility with opportunities to increase earnings by reducing or limiting costs (instead of increasing rates).
-The regulator, for example, may allow a utility to adjust its rates based on pre-determined productivity measures or other factors.
-The exhibit below provides a comparison of cost-ofservice and performance-based rates.
+The regulator, for example, may allow a utility to adjust its rates based on predetermined productivity measures or other factors.
+The exhibit below provides a comparison of cost-of service and performance-based rates.

-Table 1: Different ways to calculate rates.
+Table 1: Different ways to calculate rates

+Cost of service Performance based

+Rate base Rate in year one

-Cost of service Performance based Rate base x rate of return + operating expenses = revenue requirement / sales = rate Rate in year one + inflation +/- productivity +/- other = rate in year two
+x rate of return + inflation

++ operating expenses +/- productivity

+= revenue requirement / sales +/- other

+= rate = rate in year two

-Incentive ratemaking is another regulatory approach that uses mechanisms to reward utilities for achieving certain operating targets (as opposed to performancebased cost metrics).
+Incentive ratemaking is another regulatory approach that uses mechanisms to reward utilities for achieving certain operating targets (as opposed to performance-based cost metrics).
 Incentives may range from higher allowed returns for meeting energy-efficiency goals to return-on-equity adders for making specific investments.
 Conversely, (negative) incentives are tools used to penalise utilities for failing to meet certain operating standards.